p4k03n4t0r/testing-in-python/README.md

 ## 4. Integration tests

-Level: whole landscape
+Finally the integration tests cover the whole landscape without any mocks.
 Also called end to end tests or smoke tests, their definition is a bit different but their goal is the same: test a new version of a service within the whole landscape.
 In the previous level of tests a change could pass all tests within the service, but it could cause a failure in another microservice with which it communicates.
-Integration tests don't mock services, but are run in a production-like environment.
-They will often prepare a state in the environment, for example injecting the right records into a database, and than do a call at the interface of the landscape.
+Integration tests don't mock services, but are run in a production-like environment (or even production itself).
+Similar to service tests, a state can be prepared in the environment, for example injecting the right records into a database.
+Afterwards a call will be done on the interface of the landscape.
 After this call is processed in all services the response can be checked, but also the state of the rest of the environment.
-The call should have resulted in an additional record in a database for example or a message being put in a queue.
+For example the call should have resulted in an additional record in a database or a message being put in a queue.
-Of course features files also work for this
+Of course features files also work for this and I really recommend this.

+## Closing notes

+Although I've said a lot of things about testing in Python, there's still a lot more to talk about.
+I hope all this information was usefull.